Photo: CSO and media representatives in Ghana are trained to use a beneficial ownership register. Source: Ghana EITI

 Our experts and partners share methodologies and data analysis techniques to teach more people how to leverage the use of BO data.
 Journalists and civil society organisations then have new concepts and knowledge to embed in their work, and can include this type of data analysis in their investigations and projects.
 To continue to build the network of data users with expert insight on BO, the Opening Extractives programme has made two call-outs for investigative projects which we will support, and have recently sponsored 10 projects in different countries.

-- Leaking trawlers: Putting a spotlight on the illegal activities of foreign fishing vessels on Ghana’s territorial waters and their impact on the local fishing business.
+- Foreign trawlers: Putting a spotlight on the activities of foreign fishing vessels on Ghana’s territorial waters and their impact on the local fishing business.

-- Who benefits from Manya Krobo quarry royalties?: Exposing the beneficial owners of Ghanian quarry firms in the Upper and Lower Manya Krobo Districts to ascertain potential conflict of interest, highlight royalties payment modalities, and determine the extent to which their operations affect the socio-economic status of the local communities.
+- Who benefits from Eastern Region limestone quarry royalties?: Investigating the beneficial owners of Ghanian quarry firms in the Upper and Lower Manya Krobo Districts to ascertain potential conflict of interest, highlight royalties payment modalities, and determine the extent to which their operations affect the socio-economic status of the local communities.

-- Beneficial ownership in the mining screening process: Exposing how Ghana’s Minerals Commission uses beneficial ownership information (or not) for their mining licenses award process, through the practical case of Cassius Mining LTD in Talensi district.
+- Beneficial ownership in the mining licence screening process: Investigating how Ghana’s Minerals Commission uses beneficial ownership information (or not) for their mining licenses award process.

 - Exploring beneficial owners from manganese mines in Luapula Province: Exploring whether the manganese mines dotted around Luapula province are legal, owned by politically exposed persons as alleged, and whether they are compliant with existing mining regulations and tax obligations or not.